Professional artists from West Africa able to teach African Workshops For Schools – a wide variety of art forms

 Depending on the practitioner available you may mix in as many activities as you have time for.
 There is no additional charge for this so why not follow an arty morning with a musical afternoon?

 Very Little!
-We will bring all of the materials with us for your workshop.
+Your African arts teacher will bring all of the materials for your workshop.
 The exception to this is recycling.
 We can bring materials but we feel the collection is a valuable part of the process for the children

 Options run from 50p – £16 per student.
-Please fill out our quick quote form and we will get right back to you with a proposal.
+Please fill out our quick quote form and we will get right back to you with a proposal for an African workshop in your school.

 What our customers say